jkehm/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+### 1. What are two conclusions you can draw about the Outcomes based on Launch Date?
+- In general, it looks like time of year does not have a big influence on the likelihood a Theater production fails.
+- However, there does seem to be more success in the Summer months, specifically May, June, and July when compared to the winter months.

-- What can you conclude about the Outcomes based on Goals?
+### 2. What can you conclude about the Outcomes based on Goals?
+Based off of the graph, it looks like it is more likely to have a succesful film, if you do not have an overly ambitious goal.
+Past a price range of 20,000 it is actually more likely that the outcome will be a failure.
+Until, 35,000 to 44,999 where the data indicates that you are more likely to be succesful again.
+After that price-range, the Percentage succesful drops off greatly.
+So, for the highest chance of having a succesful project, you should aim to spend Less than 20,000, or between 35,000 and 44,999.

-- What are some limitations of this dataset?
+### 3. What are some limitations of this dataset?
+-A lot of this data could be more specific.
+For example the "backers_count" could even have a count of Genders.
+Then you could find trends between target audience, or something similar.
+-There's no age data to find a target audience

-- What are some other possible tables and/or graphs that we could create?
+### 4. What are some other possible tables and/or graphs that we could create?
+-You could create a table that looks at the most popular show based on the "backers_count" and compare the top few for each country.
+-We could build a graph similar to "Theater Outcomes Based on Launch Date" and compare them for each year/quater available, instead of each month.